Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 collectord.io/output: 'splunk::prod1'

-If you need to stream the same data to multiple Splunk deployments you can easily deploy more than one Collectord on the one node.
-Some configuration changes are required in order to ensure that the deployments will not conflict with each other, primary about location of the database that stores acknowledgement data.
+If you need to stream the same data to multiple Splunk deployments you can easily deploy more than one Collectord on one node.
+Some configuration changes are required in order to ensure that the deployments will not conflict with each other, primarily about the location of the database that stores acknowledgement data.

-Before 5.9 annotation would be applied to all the collectord deployments.
+Before 5.9, annotations would be applied to all the Collectord deployments.
 From version 5.9 you can define the subdomains for the annotations under [general] with the key annotationsSubdomain, for example

 [general]